ARMmbed/GettingStartedmbedOS/Docs/Full_Guide/app_on_yotta.md

 1. [Build the module](#building-the-module).

-**Tip:** When working with yotta in a command line prompt or terminal, you must navigate to your module directory before calling yotta.
+<span style="background-color:#E6E6E6;  border:1px solid #000;display:block; height:100%; padding:10px">**Tip:** When working with yotta in a command line prompt or terminal, you must navigate to your module directory before calling yotta.</span>

 ### Initializing a yotta executable module

 If you have [yotta installed](http://yottadocs.mbed.com/#installing) on your computer, you can use ``yotta init`` to construct a new skeleton module in an empty directory by answering a simple series of questions.
 For example, here is how to initialize the [Blinky sample application](https://github.com/ARMmbed/example-mbedos-blinky) that we'll use later:

-**Tip:** There is only one difference between initializing a library module and an executable module, and that is the selection between library and executable.
-We'll see soon where that selection is made.
+<span style="background-color:#E6E6E6;  border:1px solid #000;display:block; height:100%; padding:10px">**Tip:** There is only one difference between initializing a library module and an executable module, and that is the selection between library and executable.
+We'll see soon where that selection is made.</span>

 * The first step is to create a directory called ``blinky``.
 In a terminal or CMD: